 In 2013, he founded The Kennedy Forum, a non-profit organization whose mission is to lead a national dialogue on transforming mental health and addiction care delivery by uniting mental health advocates, business leaders, and government agencies around a common set of principles, including full implementation of the Federal Parity Law.
 The Forum aims to achieve health equity by advancing evidence-based practices, policies, political will, and programming in mental health and addiction treatment.

-Kennedy co-authored the New York Times bestseller A Common Struggle in which he shares both his personal narrative and his experience shepherding the Federal Parity Law.
+In 2015, Kennedy co-authored the New York Times bestseller A Common Struggle in which he shares both his personal narrative and his experience shepherding the Federal Parity Law.
 The book ends with Kennedy’s detailed roadmap to achieve health equity in the United States.

 Public Policy on Healthcare System